Fred-org/FRED-docs/source/Setting Up/Installation.rst

 Python environment
 ------------------------------------------------------
-FRED needs an elementary Python installation for running, namely Python >=3.0 is required.
+FRED needs Python for running: the minimal Python version required is **3.10** (since FRED v.
+3.70).

 Check your current version with:

 .. code-block:: bash

-    $ python -V
+    $ python3 -V

+FRED looks for ``python3`` in your system: make sure that ``python3`` is pointing to a Python version >=3.10.
+A good solution is to create a virtual env with an up-to-date Python version.
+Have a look at the official Python documentation on how to do that.

 If you want to use the Python scripts that come with FRED distribution for quick visualization and post-processing of 3D maps, you have to install the *numpy* and *matplotlib* packages.